SciML/DiffEqDocs.jl/docs/src/apis/catalyst_api.md

 # Catalyst.jl API
 ```@meta
-CurrentModule = DiffEqBiological
+CurrentModule = Catalyst
 ```

 ## Reaction Network Generation and Representation
-Catalyst provides the [`@reaction_network`](@ref) macro for generating a complete network, stored as a [`ModelingToolkit.ReactionSystem`](@ref), which in turn is composed of [`ModelingToolkit.Reaction`](@ref)s. `ReactionSystem`s can be converted to other `ModelingToolkit.AbstractSystem`s, including an `ModelingToolkit.ODESystem`, `ModelingToolkit.SDESystem` or `ModelingToolkit.JumpSystem`.
+Catalyst provides the [`@reaction_network`](@ref) macro for generating a complete network, stored as a [`ModelingToolkit.ReactionSystem`](@ref), which in turn is composed of [`ModelingToolkit.Reaction`](@ref)s. `ReactionSystem`s can be converted to other `ModelingToolkit.AbstractSystem`s, including a `ModelingToolkit.ODESystem`, `ModelingToolkit.SDESystem` or `ModelingToolkit.JumpSystem`.